kubeflow/community/security/self-assessment.md

 - **Foundation for AI Platforms on Kubernetes**: Kubeflow projects provide a standard, cloud native solution to build end-to-end AI platforms on Kubernetes.
-The Kubeflow tools are scalable and composable which give organizations flexibility to adopt them.
+The Kubeflow tools are scalable and composable which gives organizations flexibility to adopt them.

 - **Simplify Complexity**: Abstract the Kubernetes complexity for ML users to manage and scale AI workloads.
 Define Python-first experience for users, so they can focus on their models rather